IEEE-Techno-India-NJR/.github/profile/README.md

 ---

-⚡ *"Advancing Technology for Humanity – Together at IEEE Student Branch, Techno India NJR."*
+⚡ *"Advancing Technology for Humanity – Together at IEEE Student Branch, Techno India NJR Institute of Technology."*